meppe/Amalgamation/README.md

 	- generalize.lp
 		This contains the core search rules to generalize towards the generic space.

-- Clingo binary
+- Clingo binaries
+	- There are two folders 32bit and 64bit for the respective clingo builds.
+In each folder there are two files:
-	- clingo4 is the 64bit binary of clingo v.4.4.0.
+		- clingo4 is the binary of clingo v.4.4.0.
 I complied it with python and lua support.
 		- gringo.so are the python libraries for clingo
-	If your system complains that python or lua are not found, do (in ubuntu): "sudo apt-get install python2.7 python2.7-dev lua5.1 lua5.1-policy-dev"
+	- If your system complains that python or lua are not found, do (in ubuntu): "sudo apt-get install python2.7 python2.7-dev lua5.1 lua5.1-policy-dev"

 ### Get started